 One of the first things that you’ll need to think through is where to locate your team members.
 You could keep your team members in a single location – but that means team members working odd hours to provide technical support in different time zones.
 That’s why many support teams opt for locating team members in the same time zones that their customers are in, also known as a “follow the sun” approach.

 This approach doesn’t just benefit your customers; it also benefits your team’s work-life balance.
-Recruiterbox’s Head of Customer Engagement Chelsea Baker, explains:
+Senior Manager of Customer Support and Onboarding at Trakstar (and former Head of Customer Engagement at Recruiterbox) explains:

 |“Hiring folks remotely allows you to cover 24 hour a day time zones, without anyone working strange hours – just hire in the time zones your customers are living in.”|